-- (1) Specific operating provisions shall contain- - (a) a certificate number specifically assigned to the approved maintenance organisation; - (b) class or limited ratings issued in detail, including special approvals and limitations issued; - (c) date issued or revised; and - (d) signatures of the accountable manager and a person assigned to sign on behalf of the Authority. - (2) An approved maintenance organisation may perform maintenance, preventive maintenance or modifications on an aircraft, airframe, engine, propeller, appliance, aircraft components or its part only for which it is rated and within the limitations placed in its specific operating provisions.
+- (1) The specific operating provisions shall contain- - (a) the certificate number that is specifically assigned to the approved maintenance organisation; - (b) the name, location and registered address of the approved maintenance organisation; - (c) the class or limited ratings issued in detail, including special approvals and limitations issued; - (d) the date of current issue and period of validity; and - (e) the signatures of the accountable manager and a person designated to sign on behalf of the authority. - (2) An approved maintenance organisation may perform maintenance, preventive maintenance or modifications on an aircraft, airframe, engine, propeller, appliance, aircraft components or its part only for which it is rated and within the limitations placed in its specific operating provisions.

-8. Class ratings of the approved maintenance organisation The following ratings may be issued to an approved maintenance organisation certificated under these Regulations-
+8. Class ratings of approved maintenance organisation

-- (a) airframe ratings- - (i) Class 1: composite construction of small aircraft; - (ii) Class 2: composite construction of large aircraft; - (iii) Class 3: all-metal construction of small aircraft; - (iv) Class 4: all-metal construction of large aircraft; - (b) power plant ratings- - (i) Class 1: reciprocating engines of 400 horsepower or less; - (ii) Class 2: reciprocating engines of more than 400 horsepower; - (iii) Class 3: turbine engines;

-(c) propeller ratings-

-- (i) Class 1 in respect of all fixed pitch and ground adjustable propellers of wood, metal, or composite construction; - (ii) Class 2 all other propellers, by make;

-(d) radio ratings-
+- (1) The following ratings may be issued to an approved maintenance organisation issued with a certificate under these Regulations- - (a) airframe ratings- - (i) class 1: composite construction of small aircraft; - (ii) class 2: composite construction of large aircraft; - (iii) class 3: all-metal construction of small aircraft; and - (iv) class 4: all-metal construction of large aircraft; - (b) power plant ratings- - (i) class 1: reciprocating engines of 400 horsepower or less; - (ii) class 2: reciprocating engines of more than 400 horsepower; and - (iii) class 3: turbine engines; - (c) propeller ratings- - (i) class 1 in respect of all fixed pitch and ground adjustable propellers of wood, metal, or composite construction; and - (ii) class 2 all other propellers, by make; - (d) radio ratings- - class 1 shall be for communication equipment in respect of any radio transmitting equipment or receiving equipment or both, used in aircraft to send or receive communication in flight, regardless of carrier frequency or type of modulation used;

-- Class 1 shall be for communication equipment (i) in respect of any radio transmitting equipment or receiving equipment or both, used in aircraft to send or receive communication in flight, regardless of carrier frequency or type of modulation used; including auxiliary and related aircraft interphone systems, amplifier systems, electrical or electronic intercrew signaling devices and similar equipment but shall not be in respect of equipment used for navigation of the aircraft or as an aid to navigation, equipment for measuring altitude or clearance, other measuring equipment operated on radio or radar principles or mechanical, electrical, gyroscopic or electronic instruments that are a part of communication radio equipment; - (ii) Class 2 shall be for navigational equipment in respect of any radio system used in aircraft for en route or approach navigation, except equipment operated on radar or pulsed radio frequency principles, but not including equipment for measuring altitude or terrain clearance or other distance equipment operated on radar or pulsed radio frequency principles; - (iii) Class 3 is for radar equipment in respect of any aircraft electronic system operated on radar or pulsed radio frequency principles;
+including auxiliary and related aircraft interphone systems, amplifier systems, electrical or electronic intercrew signaling devices and similar equipment but shall not be in respect of equipment used for navigation of the aircraft or as an aid to navigation, equipment for measuring altitude or terrain clearance, other measuring equipment operated on radio or radar principles or mechanical, electrical, gyroscopic or electronic instruments that are a part of communication radio equipment;

+- (ii) class 2 shall be for navigational equipment in respect of any radio system used in aircraft for en route or approach navigation, except equipment operated on radar or pulsed radio frequency principles, but not including equipment for measuring altitude or terrain clearance or other distance equipment operated on radar or pulsed radio frequency principles; and - (iii) class 3 shall be for radar equipment in respect of any aircraft electronic system operated on radar or pulsed radio frequency principles;